Srivarthaniselvam/Phase-2-Normal-task/README.md

 # Phase-2 Project(Normal task)

 # Typing Speed Tester

-       --This is a simple Python Typing Speed Test program built with Tkinter.
-       --It allows users to test their typing speed and accuracy by typing a randomly selected sentence.
+       This Typing Speed Tester is a Python program built using Tkinter, designed to help users practice and enhance their typing speed and accuracy.
 # Usage

  -Click the "Start typing" button to begin the typing test.